EfthymiaKakoulidou/higher-wins/TESTING.md

 ## Bugs

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-This section is primarily used for JavaScript and Python applications, but feel free to use this section to document any HTML/CSS bugs you might run into.

-It's very important to document any bugs you've discovered while developing the project.
-Make sure to include any necessary steps you've implemented to fix the bug(s) as well.

-**PRO TIP**: screenshots of bugs are extremely helpful, and go a long way!

 - JS `'let'` or `'const'` or `'template literal syntax'` or `'arrow function syntax (=>)'` is available in ES6 (use `'esversion: 11'`) or Mozilla JS extensions (use moz).